Extracting Database Access-Control Policies From Web Applications: Acknowledgments

 \subsection{Symbolic Modeling and Input Generation}

 Concolic execution requires symbolically modeling the handler's inputs, consisting of the database and session/request parameters.
 To ensure termination, the input space must be bounded.
 Following prior work~\cite{DBLP:conf/ccs/ChaudhuriF10}, we model the database as tables containing a bounded number of symbolic rows (our prototype uses a bound of~2).
+The driver asserts the application's database constraints (\Cref{sec:overview:workflow}), so it explores only valid database states.
 Inspired by UrFlow's loop analysis~\cite[\S~4.2]{DBLP:conf/osdi/Chlipala10}, we also restrict the input space so that each query returns at most one row.
 For simplicity, we will describe our algorithms under this assumption, even though they can be extended to handle queries returning multiple rows.

-Under this modeling, a transcript is a sequence of operations performed by the application with two types of records: \begin{enumerate} \item $\textsc{Query}_i(\textit{sql}, \textit{params}, \textit{isEmpty})$, meaning the $i$\textsuperscript{th} query issued was the parameterized query $\textit{sql}$ with parameters $\textit{params}$, and the result set was empty if $\textit{isEmpty}$ is true. \footnote{\name assumes that the application always inspects the result set of a query, branching on its emptiness, and does not track it as a separate \textsc{Branch}.} If not empty, a symbol $r_i$ is introduced to later records representing the result row. \item $\textsc{Branch}(\textit{cond}, \textit{outcome})$, meaning the condition $\textit{cond}$ was branched on, and the \textit{outcome} (either true or false) branch was taken.
+Under this modeling, a transcript is a sequence of operations performed by the application with two types of records: \begin{enumerate} \item $\textsc{Query}_i(\textit{sql}, \textit{params}, \textit{isEmpty})$, meaning the $i$\textsuperscript{th} query issued was the query $\textit{sql}$ with parameters $\textit{params}$, and the result set was empty if $\textit{isEmpty}$ is true. \footnote{\name assumes that the application always inspects the result set of a query by branching on its emptiness, and does not track it as a separate \textsc{Branch}.} If not empty, a symbol $r_i$ is introduced to represent the result row. \item $\textsc{Branch}(\textit{cond}, \textit{outcome})$, meaning the condition $\textit{cond}$ was branched on, and the \textit{outcome} (either true or false) branch was taken.
 The condition can reference session and request parameters as well as columns returned by previous queries (e.g., ``$r_5.\textit{author\_id} = \textit{MyUserId}$''). \end{enumerate} \Cref{lst:transcript} shows an example transcript from a run of the handler in \Cref{lst:view_grades}, when the user is an instructor.

 Our SMT encoding represents bounded database tables using conditional tables~\cite{Imielinski84} and uses the theory of integers to model all database values~\cite{he2024verieql}, including timestamps and strings.
 Each nullable value is accompanied by a boolean indicating if it is \texttt{NULL}.
 This simple encoding naturally supports equality and arithmetic operations but not string operations, a limitation that can be lifted using a string solver~\cite{DBLP:conf/fmcad/BerzishGZ17,DBLP:conf/cav/LiangRTBD14}.